Yu-Gi-Oh's Top 6 Tuner Monsters For Almost Any Deck

 Attack: 1600, Defense: 1100

 Sixth place is awarded to the level 4 Masked Chameleon.
 Tuners tend to have low attack, but Masked Chameleon's actually isn't too bad.
 Even better, its monster effect allows you to summon a monster from your Graveyard; you can then Synchro Summon using the two.

 The catch is that the monster you summon from the Graveyard must have a defense of zero.
 Many decks have at least one of these, so this usually isn't a huge problem.
 Even if you aren't able to use its effect, it can still Synchro and has reasonable attack, making it a popular option.

 Update: Masked Chameleon has stood the test of time, and is also great at calling a Level 4 from the Graveyard for an XYZ summon.

 Attack: 100, Defense: 2000

 A Normal Monster, Flamvell wields no effect.
 Additionally, it has very low attack.
 However, it can still be set it into defense position, where its impressive defense (especially for a Tuner) will likely enable it to last until you can Synchro.

 It's a simple card, but can help summon Synchro monsters, or be used as a shield to guard your Life Points.
 Flamvell's low level also helps with cards relying on level one creatures.
 It's dragon type, normal monster status, and Flamvell name also put it into a variety of specialty decks, further increasing its synergies.

 Attack: 1600, Defense: 200

-This impressive level 3 tuner earns fourth place.
-X-Saber Airbellum fits right into the "X-Saber" series ,but can aid players even if they aren't using an X-Saber deck.
-For a tuner, Airbellum has good attack; just don't set it into defense position, or it'll get massacred.
+X-Saber Airbellum fits right into the X-Saber series, but aids other configurations too.
+For a Tuner, Airbellum has good attack; just don't set it into defense position, or it'll get massacred.